PabloSzx/Gwent-Cards/README.md

 ## How to use
-Anywhere you write (case insensitive), type: ["Name of card"] and the bot will reply you with all the card basic details and the image, or type: {"Name of card"} and the bot will reply you only with the card basic details, without the image.
+Anywhere you write (case insensitive), type: ["Name of card"] and the bot will reply you with all the card basic details and the image, or type: {"Name of card"} and the bot will reply you only with the card basic details too, but with a thumbnail image.

 The bot is currently working with an algorithm that compares your input with the most similar card and the bot will give you the better option.
 For example, if you type [adrenaline] you will receive "Adrenaline rush" info, and you can request multiple cards in a single message, for example: [adrenaline] [troll] [geralt] etc...